stanleyylin/Miso/README.md

 ![image](/demos/header.png)
 Miso is an AI bot that detects ***misogynistic and harmful*** comments made on messaging platforms!

-In professional communication spaces–espeically Discord for new startups, Miso ensures that HR is informed of misogynistic and toxic behaviour from employees.
+In professional communication spaces–especially Discord for new startups, Miso ensures that HR is informed of misogynistic and toxic behaviour from employees.
 Ultimately, we hope to ***reduce misogyny within tech communities*** so that women feel more empowered to work in the STEM field!

 ---